 It may be tempting to let your dog’s fur grow out in the winter to give them a little extra warmth and insulation against the blustery breeze—but it’s worth rethinking if you want to keep their fur from matting and causing discomfort.

 “Matted hair can lead to skin infections and can be painful,” explains Dr. Joslin, who notes that fur can more easily become matted in the cold winter months.

 According to Dr. Joslin, it’s OK to leave your pup’s fur a bit longer than you would in the summer months, but to still make regular trips to the groomer and thoroughly brush their coat several times a week—and after any romps in the snow to clear away any debris.
-(Check out our guide to brushing dogs the right way.)
-An absorbent microfiber towel, such as the Frisco Microfiber Towel for Cats and Dogs, is also good to have on hand to help your pet dry off quickly.
+An absorbent microfiber towel, like the Frisco Microfiber Towel, is also good to have on hand to help your pet dry off quickly.

 Dr. Joslin also suggests discussing adding an essential fatty acid supplement to your dog’s diet with your vet.
 Think of these supplements like the biotin vitamins some people take to grow their hair: When added to your pup’s skin and coat care routine, they can help soften dry fur (that could otherwise more easily become matted).
-Consider the omega-3 and -6 fatty acid-packed Zesty Paws Pure Salmon Oil Skin & Coat Support Dog & Cat Supplement.
+Consider the omega-3 and -6 fatty acid-packed Vibeful Wild Alaskan Salmon Oil Formula Liquid Skin & Coat Supplement.

 While solving your dog’s winter woes isn’t as simple as a trip to Sephora, the simple lifestyle changes above can possibly help your fur baby with their dog skin problems.
 However, it’s always best to seek advice and assistance from your veterinarian to expedite relief and rule out any potential underlying issues.